-We received a large number of email responses and comments to our article from two weeks ago pertaining to weld quality standards.
-The main question was how to do you determine the minimum level of quality for your products, but also how do you verify you are reaching or exceeding that quality level.
+A question we often ask of our customer is “how to do you determine the minimum level of quality for your welded product and how do you verify you are reaching or exceeding that quality level?”

 Responses included comments such as: